wazo-platform/wazo-platform.org/content/blog/2022-11-hackathon-2022-group-chat.md

 - `chatd_users_room_message_reaction_created`
 - `chatd_users_room_message_reaction_deleted`

-These events send the following messages.
-That allows the app to add/remove the reactions on a specific message in real-time.
+These events look like this and allow the app to add/remove the reactions to a specific message in real-time.

 ```json